 – Rowan Noronha, founder of The Product Marketing Community

-In our latest B2B Visionaries webinar, Rowan and I discussed key concepts that can help marketers put the rights strategies and processes in place to support better buyer journeys:
+In a recent B2B Visionaries webinar, Rowan Noronha shared three key concepts that help marketers put the right strategies and processes in place to support better buyer journeys:

 - The three elements of a “WINning” product marketing strategy